58 killed at Las Vegas concert in deadliest US shooting

 Ninety people were killed in November 2015 at the Bataclan in Paris during a concert by US band the Eagles of Death Metal.

-Pope Francis said he was "deeply saddened" by the "senseless tragedy" in Las Vegas while Britain's Prime Minister Theresa May called it an "appalling
+Pope Francis said he was "deeply saddened" by the "senseless tragedy" in Las Vegas.

 Russian President Vladimir Putin expressed his condolences in a message to Trump.
 "The crime that has taken the lives of tens of peaceful civilians is shocking in its cruelty," Putin said.